-The Human Development Index (HDI) is a composite indicator reflecting on education levels, health, and income.
+The HDI is a composite indicator reflecting education levels, health, and income.
 It is a measure of peoples' ability to live a long and healthy life, to communicate, participate in the community and to have sufficient means to be able to afford a decent living.

-The HDI is represented by a number between 0 and 1, where 1 indicates a high level of human development and 0 represent no human development.
-The United Nations uses the HDI to assess the relative level of socio-economic development within countries.
+The HDI is represented by a number between 0 and 1, where 1 indicates a high level of human development and 0 represents no human development.